joekwan/uw-html-email-system/README.md

 <!-- END highlight bar -->
 <!-- ***************** -->
 ```
+Note that Zurb's Ink templates are previewed best in Google Chrome or Safari.
+The templates do not always display properly in Firefox.

 Once you have completed building the email you must go through a series of steps to get the code ready to be distributed.